The Matinee Idol (1928 film): Production

 In early February 1928, Columbia Pictures announced that Bessie Love would have the female lead in the film, which had the working title of Broadway Daddies.
 The film was slated to begin production on February 2 with Frank Capra directing and Joe Jackson writing the continuity.
 Later, it was announced that Johnny Walker would co-star with Love, that Sidney D'Albrook and Lionel Belmore had been added to the cast, and that the name of the project had changed from Broadway Daddies to The Matinee Idol.

 Release and rediscovery

 In France, the film was released as Bessie à Broadway, as star Bessie Love was a strong box-office draw there.
-It was a French-language version of the film, originally obtained by a French cinema club, that was eventually rediscovered at the Cinémathèque Française in the 1990s.
+The film was rediscovered in 1992 when an old film lab in southern France went out of business and film historians found a print of the French version at the Cinémathèque Française.
+The restored film received its television premiere on Turner Classic Movies on June 7, 1997.

+Reception

+The Washington Post's Rita Kempley reviewed the restored film in 1997, describing it as "a none-too-subtle silent comedy" and "early, ultra-schmaltzy kernel of Capra-corn" that demonstrates Capra's early themes of class struggle and his background as "a gag man for the Mack Sennett and Hal Roach studios."
+Kempley noted that the film "manages to bash women, African Americans, homosexuals and the disabled all in only 56 minutes," reflecting what she called "America's politically incorrect past."